ispstiima/ECSDVineyardDataset/README.md

 ## Credits
 Annalisa Milella (CNR-STIIMA) and Giulio Reina (Politecnico of Bari) conceived and performed the experiments.
 Roberto Marani (CNR-STIIMA) contributed to dataset generation and maintenance.
-The agricultural farm Cantina San Donaci (BR) is gratefully acknowledged for hosting experimental tests and for support during data collection.
+The agricultural farm Cantina San Donaci (BR), Italy, is gratefully acknowledged for hosting experimental tests and for support during data collection.

 Contact person: Annalisa Milella - [annalisa.milella@stiima.cnr.it](mailto:annalisa.milella@stiima.cnr.it)